-Travel Lessons I’ve Learned Along The Way
+5 Travel Lessons I Learned The Hard Way (& How to Avoid Them)

 Still, the same few stories seem to always come up when sharing a beer or two with old friends, and they always revolve around my biggest travel mistakes.
 While they were hard at the time, looking back, they’re now some of the funniest and most formative experiences of my life, and some that I’ll always remember.